 Each time you start RadarOpus it will open with the last documents you had open when closing RadarOpus.
-If you would like to start RadarOpus always with a certain selection of documents opened automatically, you can create a startup book mix. (##See elsewhere for more info)
+If you would like to start RadarOpus always with a certain selection of documents opened automatically, you can create a startup book mix.
+(See elsewhere for more info)

-Be sure you check out also the General Help icon and the Context Sensitive Help icon, which also offer help text and video links.
+Be sure you check out also the General Help icon and especially the Context Sensitive Help icon, which offer a rich amount of help text and videos and check out this additional user manual and videos!